Table of Contents

 Depending on the island you are located on, you’ll have access to beaches and highlands, waterfalls, and hiking opportunities.

-If you find yourself on Maui, the sheer number of public beaches does not disappoint.
+If you find yourself in Maui, the sheer number of public beaches does not disappoint.
 Head inland to the upcountry where the local farmers’ market occurs every Saturday.
 Maui has 17 different microclimates, which means food is grown year-round.
 If you want to get even further upcountry, head to Haleakala for a sunrise or sunset.

 Flights are frequent between the islands.
 Taking a quick flight to another island may be great for a weekend excursion or a celebratory experience at the end of your assignment.